 DDAA Rural Broadband and EDA CARES Act Funding Peer Best Practices Research Report

 The Development District Association of Appalachia contracted with CREC to gain insights about local development district efforts to improve their respective regions – specifically, to better understand local development district uses of CARES funding as well as to gain insights on best practices in promoting rural broadband.
-The project will provide DDAA members with best practice examples of how localities and regions are implementing affordable last-mile and middle-mile fixed broadband or other resilient digital infrastructure (i.e., alternative technologies such as 5G, etc.), including efforts to leverage existing public, philanthropic, and private investment capital.
-In addition, DDAA members will gain insights into how LDDs are using EDA CARES Act funding and ideas for potential ways to reprogram those funds in 2021.
+The project provided DDAA members with best practice examples of how localities and regions are implementing affordable last-mile and middle-mile fixed broadband or other resilient digital infrastructure (i.e., alternative technologies such as 5G, etc.), including efforts to leverage existing public, philanthropic, and private investment capital.
+In addition, DDAA members gained insights into how LDDs are using EDA CARES Act funding and ideas for potential ways to reprogram those funds in 2021.

 About the Client